jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

   - Automatically handles capacity provisioning, load balancing, scaling, application health monitoring, instance configuration, ...
   - Just the application code is the responsibility of the developer.
 - We still have full control over the configuration.
-- Beanstalk is free but you pay for the underlying instances.
+- Beanstalk is free but we pay for the underlying instances.

 # 3. Components

 - **Application:** Collection of Elastic Beanstalk components (environments, versions, configurations, ...).
-- **Application Version:** An iteration of your application code.
+- **Application Version:** An iteration of our application code.
 - **Environment**
   - Collection of AWS resources running an application version (only one application version at a time).
   - **Tiers:** Web Server Environment Tier & Worker Environment Tier.
-  - You can create multiple environments (dev, test, prod, ...).
+  - We can create multiple environments (dev, test, prod, ...).
     ![Elastic Beanstalk Workflow](/Images/ElasticBeanstalkWorkflow.png)

 ## 3.1.
 Supported Platforms